Customizations

 - custom variables from the

-- and all the options you provide under local pdf metadata of a Markdown file.
+extra:setting in yourmkdocs.yml - and all the options you provide under local pdf metadata of a Markdown file.

 Using jinja2 syntax, you can access all the data above.
-E.g. use {{ author }}
+E.g. use {{ author }} to get the value for the author option:

 Using custom cover template